fardog/observe/README.md

 will be written to BigQuery with the following:

 * The URL visited (taken from the Referrer headers)
-* The IP address of the viewer
+* The anonymized IP address of the viewer (IPv4 to 20 bits, IPv6 to 32 bits)
 * The time observed
 * A list of all header values the browser sent